 - Avoid logging into your Wright State accounts from third party computers.
 It is difficult to know for certain if other computers have been compromised with a computer virus or a key logger.
 Be especially cautious if your user account has access privileges to highly sensitive areas such as banner.

 - Operating System updates are small programs or files that patch operating systems (such as Windows) from known problems.
 These updates are crucial in defending against new viruses and attacks.
 Hackers are constantly looking for vulnerabilities in operating systems and programs, and can easily find and infiltrate a computer that has not been properly patched.

 - For CaTS managed computers on the Wright State University network (normally defined as faculty, staff, and administrative computers), security updates are automatically installed from our update server.
 For students living in the residence halls, or home users, your computer should be setup to automatically download and install critical updates.
-For specific directions on how to do this for your particular operating system, please see the attached link.
+For specific directions on how to do this for your particular operating system, please call the CaTS Helpdesk.

 - All systems connected to the WSU's network should have a vendor supported version of the operating system installed.